guillaumecherel/TutorialEAForModelling/README-en.md

 relative diffusion (towards 1, they move away from each other, at 0, they do not move relatively to each other, towards -1, they get closer to each other).

-The following figure allows to compare PSE to other sampling methods in terms of efficiency.
+The following figure allows for the comparison of PSE with other sampling methods in terms of efficiency.

 <img src="img/flockingmethodcomparisonsimple.png" width="350" />